smapiot/piral/docs/concepts/I08-importmap.md

 - centrally shared dependencies, i.e., dependencies that are already bundled with an app shell, but otherwise not optimized
 - distributed shared dependencies, i.e., dependencies that are shipped (not bundled) unoptimized with a pilet - such that other pilets can use them, too

-Besides the standard `imports` key of the importmaps specification, the `piral-cli` also allows a new key called `inherit`.
-This one can be used to specify packages coming with an importmap.
+Besides the standard `imports` key of the importmaps specification, the `piral-cli` also allows new keys called `inherit` and `exclude`.
+While `inherit` can be used to specify packages coming with an importmap the `exclude` property can be used to exclude dependencies from inherited importmaps.

 ## Piral Instance Importmaps